 Children's Hospital of Philadelphia leads or participates in hundreds of clinical trials.
 Use this database to learn the purpose of these trials, find out who can participate and more.

 101 - 110 of 170

-Individuals with beta thalassemia that is treated with regular transfusions, and who are between the ages of 18 and 40 years old, may be able to participate.
+Individuals with a certain type of beta thalassemia that is treated with regular transfusions, and who are 50 years old and younger, may be able to participate.
 A number of screening tests will be done to determine if subjects can participate.
-These include review of your past medical history, blood and urine tests, bone marrow aspirate, DEXA scan, heart ultrasound, electrocardiogram, magnetic resonance imaging (MRI) of the heart and liver, and liver biopsy.
-If eligible, blood stem cells will be collected by apheresis.
-These stem cells will then be modified using gene editing to increase fetal hemoglobin production.
+These include review of your past medical history, blood and urine tests, bone marrow aspirate/biopsy, bone age/ DEXA scan, heart ultrasound, electrocardiogram, magnetic resonance imaging (MRI) of the heart and liver, and liver biopsy.
+If eligible, blood stem cells will be collected by apheresis or by bone marrow harvest.
+These stem cells will then have a healthy beta globin gene inserted.
 You will then be hospitalized and chemotherapy will be given to empty out the bone marrow.
-The stem cells, with the edited gene, will then be given back to you.
-You will be followed for side effects and to see if the cells with the edited gene help you make more fetal hemoglobin.
+The stem cells, with the inserted gene, will then be given back to you.
+You will be followed for side effects and to see if the inserted gene helps you make hemoglobin.